Legislator dies using medical suicide law he helped pass

 “It is very Willem fashion to still be pushing for legislation that he believed in and using his ability to advocate for people,” his daughter Abigail Jewett said Wednesday.

 Jewett, a lawyer and a competitive cyclist, served in the Vermont House from 2003 to 2016, where he was known for his energy, humor and intelligence — and for riding his bicycle more than 50 miles to the Statehouse for the annual Earth Day ride.
-He became assistant majority leader in 2011 and later majority leader.
+The Democrat became assistant majority leader in 2011 and later majority leader.

 “He lived life as if there wasn’t a moment to spare,” said House Speaker Shap Smith.
 In the Legislature, he was great to work with, very smart and “definitely had a feisty side,” Smith said.